serafino16/Apache-Fineract/README.md

 Use TGW Peering Attachments for each region pair.

 Enable route propagation in each TGW’s route table for peering attachments

+EKS: Diffrent clusters for every nviroment and regions(9).In the cluster are used public and private node groups,cluster autoscaler.

 EKS_IRSA:Config for iam for service account with oidc token and necessary policies and permissions.